Free life insurance quotes in minutes

 Can you have multiple life insurance policies?

-You can have as many life insurance policies as you want.
+You can have multiple life insurance policies at the same time.
 There’s a limit to the total amount of life insurance you can have, but you can divide your coverage up over any number of policies.

 Headshot of Katherine Murbach